The Emperor's Children: Reception

-The Emperor's Children was widely and highly critically praised.
 The New York Times named it one of the ten best books of 2006.
 It also received the 2007 Massachusetts Book Award for fiction.

 Adaptations

 It is currently being adapted into a film directed by Lake Bell, off a screenplay written by Noah Baumbach.
 The film will star Keira Knightley, Eric Bana, and Richard Gere.
 The film is being produced by Brian Grazer; Ron Howard was originally slated to direct as well, but left to work on The Dilemma.